 Unlike traditional gene therapies which replace a specific defective or missing gene in a given cell, SPVN06, our lead drug product, acts independently of the causative gene mutation.
 SPVN06 introduces RdCVF and RdCVFL, two neurotrophic factors naturally produced by rods and cones in normal conditions, in patients experiencing a significant deterioration of the photoreceptors (rods and cones).
 The DNA of the two distinct isoforms (RdCVF and RdCVFL) of the NXNL1 gene are supplied via an associated-adenovirus (AAV), a viral vector classically used in gene therapy.
 SPVN06 is delivered via the subretinal route to the cones and retinal pigmented epithelium (RPE).
 Such route of administration is already used in ophthalmology, for instance with Luxturna [Russel et al;, 2017).
 Upon delivery of SPVN06, the transgenes are mainly expressed in the RPE cells for RdCVF and in the cones for RdCVFL.
 SPVN06 is expected to provide a long-lasting neuroprotective effect to prevent the progression of RP in patients with moderate to severe pathology.

-As of October 2020, the pharmaceutical development of SPVN06 is well advanced, with successful manufacturing of the pilot runs, and a first GMP production lot ongoing.
-The first GMP production will provide SparingVision with the clinical material needed for the Phase 1/2 clinical trials.
+As of early 2021, the pharmaceutical development of SPVN06 is well advanced, with successful manufacturing of the pilot runs, and of a first GMP production.
+The first GMP production will provide SparingVision with the clinical material needed for the Phase Ib clinical trial.
 In parallel, IND-enabling studies are ongoing to assess SPVN06 pharmacology, biodistribution and safety in rodent and non-rodent species.

 The drug product and this mutation-agnostic approach are protected by several patent families.